Mine flail: Modern use

 Mine flails continue to be used, although their role has changed.
 During World War II, they were used in combat to clear paths through a defender's minefield during a large-scale assault.
 The modern equivalents are used both by armies and by non-military organisations engaged in humanitarian demining.
 Unlike their World War II predecessors, modern mine flails are not intended for use in combat areas; they are unarmed and only carry the armour necessary to protect the operator from mine explosions.
 Many modern mine-flail vehicles are intended only to destroy anti-personnel mines and receive significant damage if they encounter a larger anti-tank mine.
 Mine flail vehicles that can cope with anti-tank mines tend to be larger, heavier, more cumbersome and more expensive to operate.

 Several designs, such as the Danish Hydrema 910, are based on a truck chassis with an armoured cab and a flail mounted behind on what would otherwise be the cargo space.
 They are able to drive to the mined site like any other road vehicle.
 During flailing operations, they slowly drive in reverse over the mine field - in this way, the cab is kept as far as possible from any detonations.
 Some mine-flail vehicles are operated under remote-control for safety.
-Vehicles of this type developed by DOK-ING are used worldwide in service with different armies, state agencies, humanitarian organizations and companies.
-Two main products are the light MV-4 and medium MV-10 types.
+Similar vehicles of this type are the light MV-4 and medium MV-10 developed by DOK-ING, which are used worldwide by different armies, state agencies, humanitarian organizations and companies.
 The Swiss Digger DTR D-250 is a smaller, four ton, remote-controlled vehicle that is more easily moved to remote or inaccessible locations and may be used in more confined areas.